Probing neutrino-night-quark effective scalar interactions from neutrino masses: Observables

 \section{Observables}

-In this section we will detailedly represent the formulas for the relevant observables, which are expressed in terms of the LNEFT Wilson coefficients.
-These expressions will be used for the numerical analysis in next section.
+In this section, we will in detail represent the formulas for the relevant observables, which are expressed in terms of the LNEFT Wilson coefficients.
+These expressions will be used for the numerical analysis in the next section.